 These will differ depending on the age of your child.
-The optometrist will check that eye muscles and pupils are working properly as well as test for colour vision and peripheral vision.
+The Optometrist will check that eye muscles and pupils are working properly as well as testing their colour vision and peripheral vision.

 The Optometrist will check that the front and back of the eyes are healthy.

-Using lenses and a letter chart or chart with pictures foryounger children, the optometrist will check the child’s vision.
+Using lenses and a letter chart, or a chart with pictures for younger children, the Optometrist will check the child’s vision.

 If your child needs glasses, the NHS will give you a voucher towards the cost of your child’s glasses.
 The voucher may cover the full cost of the glasses.